← All Articles

 What flies should you use on Noontootla Creek?

 Because hemlocks shade the water, terrestrials — beetles, ants, and especially inchworms — produce on Noontootla all summer long.
+Many days the most productive "dry" in the box is a foam beetle, not a mayfly imitation.

 Which flies work in each season?